gardenlinux/gardenlinux/docs/01_developers/ocm/high-level-design.md

-# Releases
+# High Level Design: Component Modelling of Garden Linux Ecosystem

 Garden Linux has a diverse ecosystem, comprising cloud and container images, apt repositories, and essential tools like the container toolbelt and NVIDIA driver installer.

 Each release within the Garden Linux ecosystem is accompanied by multiple artifacts.
-These artifacts are made easily discoverable and automatically consumable through an OCI registry.
+These artifacts are made easily discoverable and automatically consumable through an registry.
-This OCI registry contains self-referencing links to related artifacts and adheres to a defined general structure, which is detailed in the following section.
+This registry contains self-referencing links to related artifacts and adheres to a defined general structure, which is detailed in the following section.

-## OCI Artefact Overview
+## Garden Linux Ecosystem Components

 The following sections and diagrams are an abstract representation of artefacts within the OCI registry, showing the relations between OCI Artefacts and URLs to foreign resources.

-### Release
+### Release Component
 Each release creates multiple products within the Garden Linux ecosystem.
 ```mermaid